MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/projects-how-use-resources.md

 You record the usage of resources in the job journal to keep track of costs, prices, and the work types that are linked to jobs.
 For more information, see [Record Usage for Jobs](projects-how-record-job-usage.md).

 > [!NOTE]
-> You can also purchase external resources, for example, to invoice a supplier for work delivered.
+> You can also purchase external resources, for example, to invoice a vendor for work delivered.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md).

 You can also post the usage of a resource in a resource journal.
 Entries posted in a resource journal have no effect on the general ledger.